tinglesoftware/dotnet-extensions/src/Tingle.Extensions.Http.Authentication/README.md

                 .AddApiKeyHeaderAuthenticationHandler("my-api-key-here", scheme: "Bearer");
 ```

-This will add an Authorization here -> `Authorization: Bearer my-api-key-here`
+This will add an Authorization header → `Authorization: Bearer my-api-key-here`

 ## API Key in the query string